MarkPearlCoZa/Blog_General/_posts/2016-09-26-Working-With-Nulls-In-CSharp.md

 var discount = (person.Age < 20) ?
 0.5 : 1.0;
 ~~~

-As you can see there is quite noise.
-Luckily, C# is still evolving which means we can reduce some of the noise by leveraging the new null conditional operator.
+As you can see there is noise, luckily C# is still evolving which means we can reduce some of the noise by leveraging the new null conditional operator.

 #### Null Conditional Operator